vzasukhin/spi-flasher/README.md

 For flash command SPI Flash size, erase block and page block must be known.
 If SPI Flash autodetect failed then `--flash-size`, `--flash-eraseblock` and `--flash-page` should be specified.

+If `--verify` argument is specified then flashed data will be read out and checked.

 If instead of file name specified "-" then data will be input from stdin.
 Example: `cat myfile.dat | spi-flasher flash -`.
 In this case erasing will do before writing